 Also known as the Gathering Place, Oahu is the most populated and developed of the Hawaiian Islands.
-You can choose from a wide variety of activities including world-class shopping, fine dining, water sports, sightseeing and more.
-So whether you’re in the mood to shop until you drop or just want to chill out – Roberts Hawaii has it all.
+Explore Oahu’s most beloved tourist attractions, iconic sites, and breathtaking scenery during a wide variety of activities including world-class shopping, fine dining, water sports, and sightseeing.

 To find the adventure that’s perfect for you, simply use the filter below.

 For Cruise guests looking for Shore Excursions tours, please click HERE